hack4impact-uiuc/takehome-fa19/README.md

 Define the endpoint:

 ```
-PUT /shows/<id>
+PUT /contacts/<id>
 ```

-Here we need to provide a show's `id` since we need to specify which show to update.
+Here we need to provide a contact's `id` since we need to specify which contact to update.
 The `body` for this request should contain the same attributes as the `POST` request from Part 4.

-However, the difference with this `PUT` request is that only values with the provided keys (`name`, `episodes_seen`) will be updated, and any parameters not provided will not change the corresponding attribute in the show being updated.
+However, the difference with this `PUT` request is that only values with the provided keys (`name`, `hobby`) will be updated, and any parameters not provided will not change the corresponding attribute in the contact being updated.

-You do not need to account for `body` parameters provided that aren't `name`, or `episodes_seen`.
+You do not need to account for `body` parameters provided that aren't `name`, or `hobby`.

-If the show with the provided `id` cannot be found, return a `404` and a useful `message`.
+If the contact with the provided `id` cannot be found, return a `404` and a useful `message`.

-If you do find the show, return it in the same way you did in Part 4 with the updated values.
+If you do find the contact, return it in the same way you did in Part 4 with the updated values.

 ## Part 6 - Already Done

 Define the endpoint:

 ```
-DELETE /shows/<id>
+DELETE /contacts/<id>
 ```

-This will delete the show with the associated `id`.
+This will delete the contact with the associated `id`.
 Return a useful `message`, although nothing needs to be specified in the response's `result`.

-If the show with the provided `id` cannot be found, return a `404` and a useful `message`.
+If the contact with the provided `id` cannot be found, return a `404` and a useful `message`.

 ## React